PULMONARY PHYSIOLOGY EXERCISE SCIENCE CPR NUTRITION

 NHEFitness [.com .org .net]

 NHE is one of a handful of fitness companies with a 97% or greater cloud managed infrastructure, more commonly referred to as a 'virtual' company (Forbes, CNBC).
 Because we are exclusively online, it is important that we consider the many different forms of online media platforms, predominately social media.
 NHE maintains several online media management protocols to help us monitor the vastness of the Internet, in particular, each global differentiation including language dialects and regional regulatory concerns.
 Additionally, we periodically consult with various SEO organizations in relation to Internet behaviorism, as their expertise in optimization grants them unique insight.
 Those particular consultations enable us to better comprehend social media trends and the evolving ways in which our customers are engaging online and utilizing various portals to express their thoughts and experiences.
 Feel free to browse through some of the content offered here or absorb the entirety of it periodically, over time.
-If your goal is to learn as much as you can about NHE and how we manage a global, cloud based health and wellness organization, then the contents of this page are a good start.
+If your goal is to learn as much as you can about NHE and how we manage a global, cloud based fitness organization, then the contents of this page are a good start.
 Since our inception, our global aspirations have included the desire to comprehend how the world perceives and embraces health and fitness.
 With strategically launched social media platform campaigns, we are able to interact with different parts of the world in different ways simultaneously.
 Unlike most organizations that maintain one Facebook page, one Twitter account and so on, NHE maintains dozens.
 We have found value in both strategic social platform diversity, as well as, diversity within individual platform content distribution.
 Additionally, we can better gauge how different regions interact with similar information via our own internal assessment strategies rather than those offered by each individual social media company.
 NHE has a combined 100,000 plus, social media follower base.
-Split up into 9 Facebook pages, 15 Twitter pages and dozens of other social media platforms in 12 different countries, we are well positioned to develop a better comprehension of global wellness trends and interests; e.g. Twitter #07, Twitter #21
+Split up into 9 Facebook pages, 15 Twitter pages and dozens of other social media platforms in 12 different countries, we are well positioned to develop a better comprehension of global wellness trends and interests; e.g. Twitter #07, Twitter #21 Our organization is one of a few authorized by Facebook to utilize its initialism as its sole Facebook page name.
+Unlike many for profit organizations, we do not utilize our social media pages to self-promote, market or sell products and services.
+We believe the original concepts of social media centered around the general idea of societal enrichment, not personal enrichment or to boost company profits.
+Most social media pages are all about selling and promoting.
+Whereas, we believe these platforms can better serve visitors by constantly reminding each to eat well, live well and to remain conscious of proper wellness for themselves and their loved ones.

 One major component to all businesses, particularly virtual businesses, is its online presence.
 Unlike with a brick and mortar operation, customers cannot go down to the office of a virtual company for a simple meet and greet.
 Most of what customers learn about a virtual business comes from what they can find online.
 The problem with that solution, as everyone knows, is you can't always believe what you read online.
 Rest assured, the existence of this page isn’t an effort to convince anyone to believe one adjective over another.
 The goal is not to persuade, influence or curtail the thoughts of others as they may or may not relate to NHE's business practices, employees or overall mission statement.
 Such an effort would be a task of improbability given the fact that people of varying susceptibilities to influential exposure, possessing different levels of cognitive aptitudes, will interpret differently a complex disquisition as this page will prove to be.
 Its intent in and of itself will surely be construed a multitude of different ways.